viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 Application developers can use these cryptographic modules to perform low-level cryptographic operations (Bcrypt), key storage operations (NCrypt), protect static data (DPAPI), and securely share secrets (DPAPI-NG).

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

-Learn more: Cryptography and certificate management
+- Cryptography and certificate management

 Developers can access the modules on Windows through the Cryptography Next Generation API (CNG), which is powered by Microsoft's open-source cryptographic library, SymCrypt.
 SymCrypt supports complete transparency through its open-source code.
 In addition, SymCrypt offers performance optimization for cryptographic operations by taking advantage of assembly and hardware acceleration when available.